DendrouLab/panpipes/docs/usage/custom_genes_annotations.md

 **score_genes:** using scanpy.tl.score_genes function, the average expression of a set of genes, subtracted of the average expression of a reference set of genes.
 First introduced in Satija et al. Nature Biotechnology (2015).

 (for pipeline_integration.py)
-**exclude:** exclude these genes from the HVG selection, if they are deemed HV.
+**exclude:** exclude these genes from the HVG selection, if they are deemed Highly Variable.
 **plot_markers:** plot these genes

 If left blank, these actions will not be performed (i.e. no calculation of % of mt genes per cell will be included in the ingestion of the data)